A local (site-wide) search is a standard UBCMS feature, common on larger or more complex sites.

 Changes to existing pages and new pages may also take time to appear in search results, but you should expect to see them by the next day.
 This process will occur faster if your site is known to our search engine to change frequently (i.e. the more often you change your site content, the sooner changes will be reflected in search results).

 UB's search engine will not be able to find your site if it is not linked from other UB pages it indexes.
-This situation is very unusual, as most sites are linked to other UBCMS sites even if the path to them is quite lengthy, but if your site is not being found it may need to be added by special request to the list of "start pages" for our search crawler.
-For assistance, contact the DCT Help Team.
+This situation is very unusual, as most sites are linked to other UBCMS sites even if the path to them is quite lengthy, but if your site is not being found it may need to be added by special request to the list of start pages for our search crawler.
+For assistance, Contact the DCT Help Team.

 Just like the commercial Google search engine, our local search appliance creates an index of our UBCMS system by periodically crawling through all live UBCMS sites.
 In essence, it crawls through your site by following the links on your pages, including links embedded in Flash content, and even in associated files like PDF and Word documents.
+But it cannot log into secure areas or see completely hidden content.

 The crawler will find content in external embeds as long as the external embed is just displaying HTML, but if the external embed uses AJAX or JavaScript to pull in that content, it will not be indexed.
 (Your site must also be linked from other previously published UBCMS sites, otherwise the search engine will not find it to begin with, but only rarely is this not the case.)